This content has been machine translated dynamically.

 For information about the permissions associated with each role, see Definitions of RBAC roles and permissions.
 For information about how RBAC calculates which roles apply to a user, see Calculating RBAC roles.

-When you create a new user, you must first assign a role to the newly created user before they can use the account.
-Note that XenServer does not automatically assign a role to the newly created user.
+When you create a user, you must first assign a role to the newly created user before they can use the account.
+Citrix Hypervisor does not automatically assign a role to the newly created user.

 This Preview product documentation is Citrix Confidential.